 If you get errors or wrong outputs when you run your program, your program has one or more bugs that you'll have to find and fix.

 If running your code gives an error, read the error message closely several times.
 It can be hard to understand error messages when you're not used to it, but if you can understand the error you'll often get unstuck.

 Note that error messages often contain line numbers.
 These tell you approximately which line causes the problem, though they can be off sometimes.
 Try to carefully read the offending line several times; the problem is often subtle.

 If you don't understand the error, you can:

-When a software problem is easy and familiar, we can typically do it without much thought.
+When a coding problem is easy and familiar, we can typically do it without much thought.
 When we run into a challenging problem, it's easy to default to the same approach.
 You end up just trying things, hoping that something will work.